epreston/renderlayer/packages/basis/README.md

 Basis Universal v2.0 is an open source "supercompressed" GPU compressed texture interchange system.
 It supports rapid transcoding to virtually any compressed GPU texture format released over the past 25 years.

-It support two intermediate file formats:
+It supports two intermediate file formats:

 - the ".basis" file format.
 - the ".KTX2" wrappers from the Khronos Group